List of programmes broadcast by Kana TV

 Kana TV is an Ethiopian satellite television channel that airs television dramas and local programmes.
 Launched in 2016, Kana TV is known for broadcasting Turkish television series, which gained significant marketing share.
-Programs are dubbed in the Amharic language, and Kana TV developed locally produced shows such as Hiwote, Weraj Ale, Kana News and Sheqela.
+Programs are dubbed in the Amharic language, and Kana TV developed locally produced shows such as #Time, Weraj Ale, Kana News and Sheqela.
 In addition, Kana TV began connecting to international Ethiopian audiences overseas through YouTube, gaining popular attraction to series such as Üç Kız Kardeş (Yewef Gojo) on YouTube.